usnistgov/hyperspy_tutorial/instructions/install_bundle_windows.rst

    :alt: Bundle installation progress
    :figwidth: 50%

    A screenshot showing the default options.
-If a dfferent Python distribution is installed on the system, by default this distribution will not be registered as the default Python distribution.
+If a different Python distribution is installed on the system, by default this distribution will not be registered as the default Python distribution.

 Doing so will install HyperSpy into your user folder under a subfolder named ``"Anaconda (64 bits)"``.
-The installation may take some time, but you should get a progress window that looks like:
+The installation may take some time, but should eventually complete and inform you that the bundle has been installed.

 And that's it!
 All the installed programs should now be available within the Start Menu under the "HyperSpy Bundle" folder.
 You can either continue following